-Note: Entries in IONA configuration files are scoped with a prefix; for example, Common.IT_DAEMON_PORT or Orbix.IT_CONNECT_ATTEMPTS.
+Note: Entries in Orbix configuration files are scoped with a prefix; for example, Common.IT_DAEMON_PORT or Orbix.IT_CONNECT_ATTEMPTS.
 Environment variables are not scoped.
+The scoped entries are also used by the SetConfigValue() and GetConfigValue() APIs.

 For details of OrbixNames-specific configuration variables, refer to the OrbixNames Programmer's and Administrator's Guide.